Course FAQ : Related to our Certificate IV in Interior Decoration (MSF40118)

 Do I need to apply for a place in the course?

-An application involves coming in to Design School for around an hour to meet us, learn about each other, complete some paperwork and to determine your literacy, numeracy and computer skills levels.
+Our application process involves meeting with you either in person at Design School or on a virtual meeting platform.
+We will chat for around an hour giving us the opportunity to meet and learn about each other, complete some paperwork and to determine some simple literacy, numeracy and computer skill levels.
 You do not need to prepare or bring a folio of past experiences or work with you.

 This application process is not only to make sure that you are the right fit for Design School, but also that we are the right fit for you.